User Stories: Learn how to write with examples and templates

 - Templates to write the perfect user story

-- Examples of a user story
+- Examples of user stories

 - 5 best practices to keep in mind while writing user stories